What Is Content Strategy? + How to Create Yours

 Once you see how your content is performing, this will provide you with a basis for adjusting individual pieces or content or the strategy as a whole.

-Remember: Creating a content strategy can improve your marketing efforts so that you serve and educate your audience effectively, lead them through all stages of the buyer’s journey, and become an authority in your niche.
+Remember that creating a content strategy can improve your marketing efforts so you serve and educate your audience effectively, lead them through all stages of the buyer’s journey, and become an authority in your niche.

 Keep these best practices in mind:

-Make sure all members of your team have a copy of the strategy and are trained on how to implement it in their respective roles.
+Ensure all team members have a copy of the strategy and are trained to implement it in their respective roles.

 Update the strategy periodically to account for new products, customer segmentation, efforts to brand or rebrand your business, and other areas of business growth.

-The Google Digital Marketing & E-Commerce Professional Certificate on Coursera gives an in-depth look at how to create effective marketing campaigns and how content and SEO are an integral part of the process.
-Taking this course can be a great way to learn about content marketing, build digital marketing skills, and explore career options.
+Online courses like the Content Strategy for Professionals Specialisation and the Google Digital Marketing & E-commerce Professional Certificate can be great ways to learn about content marketing, build digital marketing skills, and explore career options.
+Some skills you can gain as you work through the programme include search engine optimisation, customer awareness, and marketing analytics.

+Most companies worldwide have a content marketing strategy—97 per cent of global companies say they have one 1.

+Many companies have roles that use content strategy for their business.
+Here are a few jobs that rely on content strategy:

 Editorial Team